syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ## Events

 * The `Expanded Event` and `Collapsed Event` are notified to provide interactions in the SymbolGroup.
-To explore about arguments refer to the [SymbolGroupExpandCollapseEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupExpandCollapseEventArgs.html)
+To explore about arguments, refer to the [SymbolGroupExpandCollapseEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupExpandCollapseEventArgs.html)

-* The `DragEnter Event` notifies when an element enter into the diagram from stencil.
+* The `DragEnter Event` notifies when an element enters into the diagram from a stencil.
 * The `DragLeave Event` notifies when an element leaves from the diagram.
 * The `DragOver Event` notifies when an element drag over another diagram element.
-* The `ItemDropEvent Event` notifies when an element is dropped on the diagram..
+* The `ItemDropEvent Event` notifies when an element is dropped on the diagram.

-To explore about arguments refer to the [ItemDropEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html)
+To explore about arguments, refer to the [ItemDropEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html)

-## Restrict node dropped on Diagram
+## Restrict the node dropped on Diagram

 The diagram provides support to cancel the drag and drop operation from the stencil to the diagram in two ways.
 * Using the `Cancel` argument of `ItemDropEventArgs`.
 For example, if you need to restrict drop for a particular node or based on some condition, then this argument will allow you to achieve the same.
-To explore about arguments refer to the [ItemDropEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html)
+To explore about arguments, refer to the [ItemDropEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html).

 * When the ESC key is pressed.

 ## Symbol dragging outside diagram bounds

-By default, the cursor appears as block cursor when dragging the symbol (from stencil) outside diagram bounds.
+By default, the cursor appears as a block cursor when dragging the symbol (from stencil) outside the diagram bounds.
 The SfDiagram provides supports to drag the elements within the given limitations.
 For details, please refer to the [Dragging based on DragLimit](https://help.syncfusion.com/wpf/diagram/interaction/drag#dragging-based-on-draglimit)

-## Preserving node template when drag and drop
+## Preserving the node template when drag and drop

-The SfDiagram using the serialization and deserialization approach for drag and drop the element from stencil and it did not serialize the framework properties like the Content and ContentTemplate properties.
-So, you need to retain templates as resource and reassign once it loaded back in diagram.
+The SfDiagram using the serialization and deserialization approach for drag and drop the element from a stencil and it did not serialize the framework properties like the Content and ContentTemplate properties.
+So, you need to retain templates as a resource and reassign them once it loaded back in the diagram.
 This can be achieved by using the ItemAdded event to restore the Content and ContentTemplate property values.

 {% tabs %}
 {% highlight C# %}